FIRE-3DV: Framework-Independent Rendering Engine for 3D Graphics using Vulkan: Methodology

 \subsubsection{Render Loop Overview}

-Figure \ref{fig:RenderLoop} illustrates a high-level overview of the AMBF-Vulkan engine's rendering loop.
-The data flow depicted is as follows: (1) The scene is updated to reflect the changes made from device input and model transformation updates (see \ref{subsect: interchange with AMBF}), (2) mesh draw commands are sorted and submitted for rendering, (3) post-processing operations are applied to the main pass's output, (4) the Dear ImGui \cite{knoblauch2017imgui} library renders an immediate-mode Graphical User Interface (GUI) onto the post-processed image, and (5) the final frame is presented to the screen.
+Figure \ref{fig:RenderLoop} illustrates a high-level overview of the rendering loop implemented in FIRE-3DV.
+The data flow depicted is as follows: (1) The scene is updated to reflect the changes made from device input and model transformation updates (see \ref{subsect: interchange with AMBF}), (2) mesh draw commands are sorted and submitted for rendering, (3) post-processing operations are applied to the main pass' output, (4) the Dear ImGui \cite{knoblauch2017imgui} library renders an immediate-mode Graphical User Interface (GUI) onto the post-processed image, and (5) the final frame is presented to the screen.

-Key to the performance of any rendering engine is its implementation for storing scene assets and submitting GPU draw commands.
-AMBF-Vulkan opts to store model resource handles in global type-specific containers.
-The scene is merely a nodal hierarchy, with each node pointing to the resources it uses.
+Key to the performance of our rendering engine is its implementation for storing scene assets and submitting GPU draw commands.
+FIRE-3DV opts to store model resource handles in global type-specific containers.
+The scene data is organized by a nodal hierarchy, with each node pointing to the resources it uses.
 This way, we can create a collection of draw command requests containing the necessary resource information and sort the list to optimize draw performance.
 We accomplish this by sorting by material type and vertex buffer index, which minimizes the amount of descriptor (a modern graphics API term to describe bound shader resources, e.g., textures or uniform buffers) bind commands and vertex buffer cache misses.